Documentation

 With LayerZero, you have access to:

-- Immutable protocol / configurable edge: LayerZero’s transport layer is immutable, audited, and battle-tested; securing over $50 billion in transfer volume.
-Your own smart contracts stay configurable on top of this framework so you can ship features without directly modifying the transport layer.
+- Immutable protocol / configurable edge: LayerZero's transport layer is immutable, audited, and battle-tested; securing over $50 billion in transfer volume.

-- Expand instantly: ship to over 120+ different EVM, Solana, Move, TON compatible blockchains, with the same contract business logic.
+- Expand instantly: Ship to over 120+ different EVM, Solana, Move, TON compatible blockchains, with the same contract business logic.

-- Unify liquidity: Omnichain Fungible Token (OFT) & Omnichain NFT (ONFT) standards: have one canonical supply, transport wherever it’s needed.
-No wrapped “IOU” tokens, so TVL stays in one global mesh.
+- Unify liquidity: Omnichain Fungible Token (OFT) & Omnichain NFT (ONFT) standards: have one canonical supply, transport wherever it's needed.

 - Simplify development: One framework, one mental model, every chain: